HOT RATS: OVERDUBS

 0:00 Block A (bars 1-2 in the example below).
 Theme I in B Dorian.

 0:21 Block B (bars 5-8 in the example below).
 Theme II in B minor.
-See also the Tinsel Town rebellion section for more details about this section, where it re-appears as "Peaches III".
+See also the Tinsel Town rebellion section

 0:41 Block C (bar 13 etc.).
 Third theme.
 This theme begins with a two-bar motif in B Dorian.
-Hereafter this motif gets transposed twice, as D Dorian and F Dorian.
-Next you've got another motif in Db Mixolydian, followed by yet another motif in B Mixolydian.
+Hereafter this motif gets transposed twice, as D Dorian

 Middle block

 1:05 Blocks D-E. The song continues in an improvised manner.
-A melody is played over a I-II alternation in E, followed by a I-VII alternation in A Lydian.
+A still written melody is played over a I-II alternation in E, followed by a

-1:46 Block G. Chord progression in F, being I-V-IV.
+1:46 Block G. A chord progression in F, being I-V-IV.
+It gets played four times during bars 12 through 19.

 Return of the themes